steaksauce-/9DaysOfAPIs/README.md

 <REQUIRED> `country` The full name of the country.

+### Day 6 - FOAAS
+foaas-foff.py

+Returns a random message from FOAAS that only requires input in the from field.

+Arguments:

+[OPTIONAL] `--signed` Who are you?

 ## Lessons Learned
 - MVP (minimum viable product) is easy and provides a way for quick feedback.
 - If you have to look up documentation or Google something, it's best to know the 'lingo' to know what to look for.